-13. The Minister may, by regulation, exempt, in whole or in part, from the application of this Act any class of persons or goods that the Minister determines and fix conditions for the exemption.

-14. The Minister establishes a list of recognized organizations.
-The Minister may, by regulation, determine the conditions that must be met for an organization to be recognized.

-15. The Minister may require any manufacturer, processor, distributor or retailer to provide, in the form and within the time the Minister determines, any information on its unsold products, the steps taken to enter into a waste reduction agreement or any other information the Minister considers relevant for the application of this Act.

-16. The Minister may require any manufacturer, processor, distributor or retailer who, despite serious efforts made, was unable to enter into an agreement with a recognized organization to enter into an agreement with respect to its unsold products with the Société québécoise de récupération et de recyclage.
+- 13. The Minister may, by regulation, exempt, in whole or in part, from the application of this Act any class of persons or goods that the Minister determines and fix conditions for the exemption. - 14.
+The Minister establishes a list of recognized organizations according to conditions he may set by regulation. - 15.
+The Minister may require any manufacturer, processor, distributor or retailer to provide, in the form and within the time the Minister determines, any information on its unsold products, the steps taken to enter into a waste reduction agreement or any other information the Minister considers relevant for the application of this Act. - 16.
+The Minister may require any manufacturer, processor, distributor or retailer who, despite serious efforts made, was unable to enter into an agreement with a recognized organization to enter into an agreement with respect to its unsold products with the Société québécoise de récupération et de recyclage.